-To get the most out of EQ in your mixes, you must understand the different types of EQ, which include:
+To get the most out of EQ in your mixes, you must understand the different types of EQs.

 Active EQ is Modern EQs that utilize active power.
 Passive EQ is Traditional EQs that utilize an amplifier on the output stage to compensate for the level.
 With Dynamic EQ, you can adjust the filter‘s frequency, gain, and bandwidth so that it reacts dynamically to your music.